EnMAP-Box/enmap-box-documentation/source/usr_section/usr_manual/gui.rst

      - Description
    * - |mActionPan|
      - Pan Map
      - Moves the map.
-Can also be achieved by holding the mouse wheel
+Can also be achieved by holding the mouse wheel |mouse_wheel|
    * - |mActionZoomIn|
      - Zoom In
      - Increases the zoom level.
-You can also scroll the mouse wheel forward.
+You can also scroll the mouse wheel |mouse_wheel| forward.
    * - |mActionZoomOut|
      - Zoom Out
      - Decreases the zoom level.
-You can also scroll the mouse wheel backwards.
+You can also scroll the mouse wheel |mouse_wheel| backwards.
    * - |mActionZoomActual|
      - Zoom to native resolution
      - Zoom to the native resolution